-The Bank has not, as a focused business proposition, opened Investment Accounts or accepted Investment Account deposit (restricted or unrestricted) except for certain transactions involving related parties in three cases and hence does not have any formal policies and procedures.
-The specific RIAs were opened according to the underlying arrangements.
+The Bank has not, as a focused business proposition, opened Investment Accounts or accepted Investment Account deposit (restricted or unrestricted) except for three specific transactions involving related parties and therefore does not have any formal policies and procedures for management of RIA accounts.
 The Bank accepted certain funds from a related party in 1999 under a Mudaraba arrangement which were deployed in a Murabaha with a non-related party.
 The Murabaha was partially repaid and the balance amount has been impaired.
 Appropriable impairment provisions have been made in the RIA.

-Balance as of 31 Dec 2012 net of provision:
+Balance as of 31 Dec 2013 net of provision:

-Exposures No of units (000) Average value per share US\$ Total US\$ Murabaha with Lotus Air Ltd - 317,689 Investments in International · Investment Group K.S.C.C.
-12,887 0.44 5,670,202 Portfolio managed by the Bank 142,059 0.073 10,452,776 Total 16,440,667
+Exposures No of units (000) Average value per share US\$ Total US\$

+Murabaha with Lotus Air Ltd - - -

+Investments in International

+Investment Group K.S.C.C.
+12,887 - -

+Portfolio managed by the Bank 142,059 -

+Total